 - 7. Once verification on all units and common spaces is complete, submit the whole building to the HCO or MRO for final certification.
 The Rater is required to keep electronic or hard copies of the completed and signed National Rater checklists.
 In addition, for buildings using Track A, the Rater is required to keep for each dwelling unit and each graded common space an HVAC design report compliant with ANSI / RESNET / ACCA / ICC 310.
 The Rater must also keep a National HVAC Design Supplement to Std.
 310 for Dwellings & Units for each dwelling unit, and, where applicable, the National HVAC Design Supplement to Std.
 310 for Common Spaces & Central Systems.
 For buildings using Track B, the Rater is required to keep the National HVAC Design Report.
 Finally, when the FT Agent is not a HVAC Credentialed Contractor, National HVAC Functional Testing Checklists for all systems must be kept.
 Additionally, the following steps are required: - a.
-Low-rise multifamily buildings: submit the building to the HCO for final certification and follow the HCO's certification and oversight procedures (e.g. quality assurance, recordkeeping, and reporting). - b.
-High-rise multifamily buildings: specific documentation must be submitted based on as-built conditions to an MRO for their review and approval as described in Exhibit 3.
+Low-rise multifamily buildings: submit the building to the HCO for final certification and follow the HCO's certification and oversight procedures (e.g., quality assurance, recordkeeping, and reporting). - Generally, buildings must be submitted for certification after verification on all units and common spaces is complete.
+Alternatively, at the discretion of the Provider, individual dwelling units may be conditionally certified prior to the building completion if the following process is observed: - i.
+The Provider must generate a Conditional ENERGY STAR Certification Disclosure letter to be included with the label and certificate for the homebuyer of each conditionally certified unit. - Once verification on all dwelling units and common spaces is complete, and the whole building is certified, the Provider must generate an ENERGY STAR Certification Confirmation letter for the builder to deliver to the applicable homebuyers. - b.
+High-rise multifamily buildings: specific documentation must be submitted based on as-built conditions to an MRO for their review and approval as described in Exhibit 2.

-Revised 05/01/2023
+Revised 12/01/2023